Julia Name Meaning: Origin and Significance

 • Ghjulia: This is the Corsican version of the name Julia.
 It is pronounced as “JOOL-ya.”

-See also Nuri Name Meaning: Discover the Origin and Significance of this Unique Name
+See also Camille Name Meaning: Origin, History, and Significance

 Nicknames for Julia